antoineboquet/greek-conversion/README.md

 per output format, normalizes output to NFC, and preserves unknown characters.
 Contextual nasal gamma is transliterated as `n` before gamma, kappa, xi, and chi.
 Canonical Greek output contracts an adjacent unmarked `πσ` sequence to `ψ`.
+Initial breathings are placed on the second vowel of a diphthong and rendered before the whole vowel group in transliteration; a diaeresis prevents this rule.

 ```ts
 import { betaCodeToGreek, convert } from "./src/mod.ts";